sharat87/prestige/README.markdown

 Prestige exists thanks to the work of the following open source projects (not exhaustive, thanks to all those who weren't listed here, but still were just as helpful):

-1. [Mithril](https://mithril.js.org/) --- powers the code structure and provides a scaffolding for the interactivity.
+1. [Mithril](https://mithril.js.org/) &mdash; powers the code structure and provides a scaffolding for the interactivity.
-1. [Parcel](https://parceljs.org/) --- powers the building and bundling of application assets for deployment.
+1. [Parcel](https://parceljs.org/) &mdash; powers the building and bundling of application assets for deployment.
-1. [TypeScript](https://www.typescriptlang.org/) --- powers the script compilation pipeline behind Parcel.
+1. [TypeScript](https://www.typescriptlang.org/) &mdash; powers the script compilation and static checking within Parcel.
-1. [CodeMirror](https://codemirror.net/) --- powers the code editor.
+1. [CodeMirror](https://codemirror.net/) &mdash; powers the code editor and syntax-highlighted code blocks.
-1. [MsgPack](https://msgpack.org/index.html) --- powers the protocol for communication with the proxy server.

 A big thank you to all folks who put in their time and sweat for these projects to exist as open source!